 Fertilizer shall not be applied within 45 20 feet from the top of the bank of any pond, stream, watercourse, lake, canal, or wetland as defined by the Florida Department of Environmental Protection ("FDEP"), currently codified in Fla.
 Admin.
-Code 62-340, er from the City of Miami File ID: 8897 (Revision: ) Printed On: 4/14/2021 top of a seawall, or Biscayne Bay.
+Code 62-340, or from the top of a seawall, or Biscayne Bay.
 If more stringent County Code regulations apply, this provision does not relieve the requirement to adhere to the more stringent regulations.
 Newly planted turf and/or landscape plants may be fertilized in this zone only for a 60-day period beginning 30 days after planting if needed to allow the plants to become well established.
 Caution shall be used to prevent direct deposition of nutrients into the water.

 Sec.
 22.5-135.
 Low maintenance zones.